-Previous models of this regulator has gotten rave reviews for its performance in extreme cold water conditions.
+Previous models of this regulator have gotten rave reviews for its performance in extremely cold water conditions.

 However, It has gone through a complete remake in 2013 to make an already great regulator even better.

-The new first stage uses a balance piston first stage in a dry sealed chamber, so the internal part does not come in contact with the cold water.
+The new first stage uses a balanced piston in a dry sealed chamber, so the internal part does not come in contact with the cold water.

 It is now designed vertically for better streamlining, and also features 2 HP ports on either side and 4 LP for optimum hose routing.

-The only reason this regulator is on the list is because past models has gotten very high ratings for cold water diving.
-Sherwood claim that the complete remake should make for even better performance, but the verdict is still out as this is a very new regulator and they are not many reviews to draw a definitive conclusion.
+Past models of this regulator have gotten very high ratings for cold water diving.
+Sherwood claims that the complete remake should make for even better performance, but the verdict is still out as this is a very new regulator and they are not many reviews to draw a definitive conclusion.

 So, What do you Think?